 The park is on 85 hectares and offers more than 100 attractions including theaters with seasonal shows, children's rides, outdoor stages, a daily parade, and 11 enormous roller coasters.
 The Euro-Mir is a star attraction in "Russia" based on Soviet space missions.
 In “Greece,” a high-speed water coaster takes you to the top of Mount Olympus before you plummet into waters as inviting as the Mediterranean.
-However, my favorite is Blue Fire in "Iceland" that alerts you there has been a malfunction before throwing you into a twisted horseshoe roll over a lake.
+However, our favorite is Blue Fire in "Iceland" that alerts you there has been a malfunction before throwing you into a twisted horseshoe roll over a lake.

 Heide Park in Lower Saxony is the largest amusement park in the north of Germany.
 The Heide-Dorf is a fantastic replica of typical buildings from the Lüneburg Heath, and there is a charming Dutch section complete with trademark windmill and canal.
 USA also represents with a 1/3 scale (35 meter) replica of the Statue of Liberty.

 There are also plenty of attractions for small visitors.
 Screamie is a mini version of the tower for tiny daredevils, leading to fairy tale rides, puppet shows, and boat rides through the park.

 This family-friendly theme park close to Cologne has rides for the tall and the small.
 For the daredevils, there are attractions like the Black Mamba, an inverted roller coaster, or Talocan Top Spin, Europe's only suspended top-spin ride, or the Mystery Castle bungee drop ride with its 65-meter-high free fall.